Huyalexdev2/Sky-script-project/README.md

 Here is github sky script!

 •WHAT IS SKY SCRIPT?
 sky script is a programming language for beginners and it is created by me Huy or you can call me alex!
-This project was created 3 months ago! it was created in C!
+This project was created 3 months ago! it was created in C!(but now change to python)

 •HOW TO INSTALL SKY SCRIPT?
 for termux and linux:

-pkg install clang -y
+pkg install python -y

 pkg install git -y